jadrens/dra_blog/README.md

 bun --bun run start -p 3000
 ```

 - The app runs on port 3000 by default.
 Change the `-p` value to use a different port.
 TLS is not supported — use a reverse proxy like Nginx.
+A ready-to-use example config is available at [`docs/nginx-example.conf`](docs/nginx-example.conf).

 ### Optional: Manage with systemd